 In brief, the most impacting injuries included my shoulder and hip.
 My right shoulder has now been fully reconstructed with my ligaments being removed and replaced by an artificial surgili fiber, the bone cut short to allow it to reset, before being bolted back together.
 My shoulder surgeon, the third consulted who finally knew what and how to fix me, Carlos Cobiella, has been incredible.
 Despite being aware of my shoulder in everyday life on a multiple times a day basis, my shoulder has recovered to a level that will enable me to participate in my sports again, full functionality, full range, just a little grumpy and I will certainly pay for the fun with soreness afterwards – one of the hardest parts was actually learning to trust it again.
 The scar is beautiful too, a really clean 4-inch line across the top of my shoulder and three key hole marks.
 Incredible, given the mess it was in.

 On the hip side, the repairs included bone removal and refinement, cartilage re-graft, ligament repair and stem cell treatment for soft tissue repair, followed by a series of steroid injections totalling 7, rest, two bouts of shock wave treatment, osteopathy, hydrotherapy and physio.
 This then continued with more surgery, hip fluid replacement, manipulation under anesthesia, labrum removal with donor graft replacement and further bone refinement.
 I also had to see multiple specialists until I found one able to fix me, Ali Bajwa and then Tony Andrade who have been incredible.
-In September 2018 I underwent my third hip surgery, with a full reconstruction of the cartilage, fully removing the labrum again and replacing it with donor cells.
+In late 2017 I underwent my third hip surgery, with a full reconstruction of the cartilage, fully removing the labrum again and replacing it with donor cells.